Abdulla4Gamer/CustomDiscordRPC/README.md

 Custom Discord RPC

-Go To Releases And Click Custom Discord RPC
+Go To Releases And Donwload the Latest One for best experience